atomjump/atomjumpcom-content-only/messaging-user-guide.md

 App Notifications, while possible, are not very noticeable on AtomJump Messaging.
 Generally, the people behind AtomJump prefer a quiet life, so you are best to treat your message notifications more like you treat email: you check for new messages when you want to check for them, not when everyone else wants you to check for them.
 In other words, you are in control of your space and you respect other people's general wish for silence from your phone.

 Go to the web address of the forum.
-Click ‘Settings’ and enter your email and password.
+Click ‘Settings’.

 <img src="http://atomjump.org/wp/wp-content/uploads/2017/01/settings.png">